paul-ollis/vim-vpe/docs/api/api.vpe.commands.rst

     set to '.'.

     The *a* and *b* values may be strings or numbers.
-The *lrange* argument may be a string (*e.g.* '2,7',a vim.Range object, a standard Python range object or a tuple.
+The *lrange* argument may be a string (*e.g.* '2,7', a vim.Range object, a standard Python range object or a tuple.

     **Parameters**